ibm-cloud-docs/account/index.md

 Service bundle subscriptions give you access and credit towards a set of services within a particular domain that are targeted for popular use cases.
 You can choose from service bundles that span AI, analytics, {{site.data.keyword.blockchainfull_notm}}, Internet of Things (IoT), and cloud-native services.
 If your needs cross multiple domains, you can purchase multiple service bundle subscriptions.

 You can add services bundles to any type of existing account, including Lite accounts.
-For the first 90 days, you're limited to using the services within the bundle.
-After the initial 90 days, you can access the full catalog.
 Service bundle subscriptions are subject to the [{{site.data.keyword.Bluemix_notm}} Service Description](/docs/overview/terms-of-use?topic=overview-terms) terms.

 Service bundle subscriptions aren't available through the {{site.data.keyword.Bluemix_notm}} console.
 To learn more and purchase a service bundle, contact [{{site.data.keyword.Bluemix_notm}} Sales ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window}.
 {:tip}